microsoft/FluidFramework/BREAKING.md

 To facilitate rendering `getComponent()` has also been added, which requests the component at the given url.
 Once you've requested a component, you can take whatever steps you would like to render it (e.g. querying its interfaces or passing it into an adapter like `ReactAdapter` or `HTMLViewAdapter` from `@microsoft/fluid-view-adapters`).

-Do be cautious about when you `getComponent()` - in the case that an existing container is loaded from ops (no summary yet) the component will not exist before the code proposal.
-To support this flow, listen to the `"contextChanged"` event on the `Container` and re-render at that time.

 ## 0.14 Breaking Changes

 - [Packages move and renamed](#packages-moved-and-renamed)